-- Adjust deflector down to fill groove. - Adjust deflector assembly in to fill groove. - Set right rear adjustable disc higher. - Check that end disc size configuration matches factory suggested setup. - Reduce implement width on guidance system for slightly more overlap.
+- Adjust deflector up to reduce ridge. - Adjust deflector down to fill groove. - Set right rear adjustable disc lower if there is a ridge. - Set right rear adjustable disc higher if there is a groove. - Check that end disc size configuration matches factory suggested setup. - Reduce implement width on guidance for slightly more overlap.

-Subsoil leaving a groove every 10":
+Subsoil leaving a groove/ridge every 10":

-- Adjust pitch to level machine (disc rows are not set to the same depth). - Adjust pitch to lower rear disc row by retracting threaded pitch adjustment (front is prone to running deeper with floating hitch & firm soil conditions). - Rear discs following in front disc groove (see troubleshooting for this below).
+- Adjust pitch to level machine (disc rows are not set to the same depth). - Adjust pitch to lower/raise rear disc row (front is prone to running deeper with floating hitch & firm soil conditions). - Rear discs following in front disc groove (see troubleshooting for this below).